 Located on the River Shannon in Limerick, King John’s Castle is one of the most historical landmarks in Ireland with an impressive 13th-century fortress that shows off Ireland’s medieval heritage.
 It was built in the early 1200s for the ruthless King John.
 Today, it holds a rich collection of over 800 years of history.

-This is a great stop-off if you’re traveling with kids, as the visitor center has fun and interactive displays where you can experience historical and educational exhibitions.
+This is a great stop-off if you’re traveling with kids in Limerick, as the visitor center has fun and interactive displays where you can experience historical and educational exhibitions.
 There’s also the chance to try on costumes and pretend you’re medieval royalty for the day.

 12. Malin Head